GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 ```

 ### Mapping our first action
-The first FX parameter that has been mapped to a widget in CSI, is FX Param 0 (which happens to be the Threshold control in this plugin) and that's mapped to Rotary1.
-See [[FX-and-Instrument-Mapping]] for the full list of mapping actions.
+The first FX parameter that has been mapped to a widget in CSI, is FX Param 0 (which happens to be the Threshold control in this plugin) and that's mapped to the Rotary1 widget.
+So we add the widget name, followed by the FXParam CSI action and the FXParam # for the parameter we want to control.
+See [[FX-and-Instrument-Mapping]] for the full list of available FX mapping actions.
 ```
      Rotary1             FXParam 0
 ```